Preview & Edit

 I take those words "Once her work is known and accepted" to heart.
 I had never read Weil before beginning The Examined Life.
 Is she taught to the youth?
 Is she too difficult?
 She is that.
 Difficult intellectually and emotionally.
 Her tone is terse, her sections are packed and she seems to have no character whatsoever beyond her intellect and total authenticity to her beliefs.
 My husband asked me to plan which of us is doing the school drop-off this week (we take turns) and I said 'I have no head for that.
 I'm reading Simone Weil.'
 Then I threw the book at his skeptical look.
 He opened it, read a line, and said 'Got it.'
 Consequently, what role can I play in advocating for this foremost thinker and human?

 Photograph of David Oliveria's sculptures for #nowyouseeme campaign-xs.
-Featured in Simone Weil's As you circle the piece, the human elements become more visible, and the effect of the sculpture's weightlessness more meaningful.
+Featured in Simone Weil's As you circle the piece, the human elements become more visible, and the effect of the sculpture's weightlessness is more meaningful.
 Artwork by David Oliveira.

 Rebecca Solnit wrote that being lost could signify the entry to expanded consciousness.
 We ought to enter Weil's work with a desire - in the words of Weil's countryman and enthusiastic admirer, Albert Camus - "to inaugurate the impulse of consciousness."
 In Camus' Nobel Prize acceptance speech her spoke about his rootlessness "twenty years of an insane history, hopelessly lost like all the men of my generation in the convulsions of time" and how writing was his only sling against it.